 - It will not rust, leave stains, or calcify.

 As far as functionality is concerned, a heated GROUND bird bath may be the best option.

 - Birds feel the most comfortable drinking and bathing from the ground because this is how they do it in their natural environment.

 - Ground baths are easy to clean and move around your yard.

-- They provide water to animals other than just birds, such as deer, squirrels, raccoons, etc.
+- They provide water to animals other than birds, such as deer, squirrels, and raccoons.

 This 70-watt heated ground bird bath should function effectively and will keep open water even on the coldest nights.

-The entire bath is coated in a rough plastic so birds don’t slip when they land and can comfortably perch on the sides.
-Many users LOVE this feature, but unfortunately, many people have also complained this coating starts to peel and come apart after awhile.
+The entire bath is coated in rough plastic so birds don’t slip when they land and can comfortably perch on the sides.
+Many users LOVE this feature, but unfortunately, many people have complained this coating starts to peel and fall apart after a while.

 Check out this heated bath in action!